snijderlab/stitch/README.md

 # Testing

 There are some unittests provided.
 These can be found in the 'tests' file.
-To run the unittests run (from inside the root folder):
+To run the unittests run (from the root folder):

 ```
 dotnet test tests